 Nestled in the Cotswolds, the secluded valley of Woodchester Park is home to the remains of an 18th- and 19th-century landscape park, a Victorian mansion, a chain of five lakes fringed by woodland and pasture, and an abundance of wildlife.

 Car park, grid ref: SO797012

-From the car park turn right, down the hill, following the orange waymarkers of the Boathouse Trail into the woods.
+From the car park turn right, down the hill, following the pink waymarkers of the Boathouse Walk into the woods.

 As you emerge from the woods, take a look at the pasture to your right, restored from conifer plantation in 1997.
 It's now grazed by traditional Welsh black cattle.

 Bear left at the waymarked junction.
 You'll see the remains of the coach house and stables that were associated with the Georgian mansion to your left.
 Property details prepared for the sale of the Woodchester in 1846, describe these buildings as everything the most fastidious Gentleman can desire - a coach house for eight carriages and stables with twelve stalls and harness rooms...

 Greater Horseshoe bats have a breeding roost in the mansion where they live during the summer months.
 Pasture is being restored within the valley to increase the feeding area for these rare bats.
 Greater Horseshoe bats are not the only bats to be found in the valley.
 Common Pipistrelle, Lesser Horseshoe, Daubentons and Long-eared bats have also settled here.

 Continue onwards to the Temple Site (now a small ruin).
 The wooded valley enclosed by the curve of the track contains the remains of terraced gardens, which were created in the early 1800s.
 Historic records describe a temple overlooking Italian-style gardens with fountains playing in ornamental ponds.